BAJAJ FINSERV DIRECT LIMITED

 What is open interest in the Nifty option chain?

-Open interest refers to the total number of outstanding option contracts that have not yet been closed or exercised.
-It helps indicate where traders are positioning themselves across strike prices and can point to potential support or resistance levels in the market.
+Open interest refers to the total number of option contracts that remain open and have not been closed or exercised.
+It reflects the level of outstanding positions across different strike prices at a given point in time.

 View More